 Saltspring is an island off the coast of British Columbia, Canada.
 It can be reached by ferry from Vancouver, BC or Victoria BC (on Vancouver Island).
 For more details, see our Saltspring Island page.

 What accommodations are available on Saltspring Island?

 Is there public transportation on Saltspring?

-Saltspring Island has a public bus system.
+Saltspring Island has a limited public bus system.
 Schedules and routes can be found on the BCTransit website.